dotnet/runtime/src/libraries/System.Text.Json/docs/ParameterizedCtorSpec.md

 #### [`ReferenceHandling` semantics](https://github.com/dotnet/runtime/blob/13c1e65a9f7aab201fe77e3daba11946aeb7cbaa/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md) will not be applied to objects deserialized with parameterized constructors

 `NotSupportedException` will be thrown if any properties named "$id", "$ref", or "$values" are found in the payload, and `options.ReferenceHandling` is set to
 `ReferenceHandling.Preserve`.
-If the feature is off, the these properties will be treated like any other.
+If the feature is off, these properties will be treated like any other (likely end up in extension data property).
 This behavior prevents us from breaking people if we implement this feature in the future.

 `Newtonsoft.Json` does not not honor reference metadata within objects deserialized with parameterized constructors.
+They are ignored and treated like any other property.

 Consider an `Employee` class: